The Binghampton community is located at the geographic center of Memphis, representing two square miles and 8,000 residents.

 Binghampton began as an independent and racially integrated rural Memphis town in the late 1800s and early 1900s.
-The community experienced a shifting character as the city’s growth pushed east and urban manufacturing jobs departed, leading to various stages of racial segregation, poverty and population flight, which spawned a significant reduction in home ownership and increased vacant and blighted property.
+The community experienced a shift in character as the city’s growth pushed east and urban manufacturing jobs departed, leading to various stages of racial segregation, poverty and population flight.
+These changes spawned a significant reduction in home ownership and increase in vacant and blighted property.

-- 35% of the residents live under the poverty level, with certain Census block groups over 70%
+35% of residents live below the poverty level, with 70% certain Census block groups below the poverty level

-- 23% of the residents are age 55 or older, with certain Census block groups approaching 60%
+- 23% of residents are ages 55 and older, with certain Census block groups approaching 60%

 - 52% of the householders are female with no husband present

 - 17% of the housing units are empty or abandoned